 If you’re having a down day, try one of these pick-me-ups:

 Because of the pregnancy hormones, some women do grow excess hair, but it should fade away again after you’ve had your baby.
-You can pluck or shave it if you would like – remembering that your skin may be more sensitive, too! – many women avoid electrolysis during pregnancy just to be on the safe side.
+You can pluck or shave it if you would like – remember that your skin may be more sensitive, too!
+Many women avoid electrolysis during pregnancy just to be on the safe side.